 Ottawa Senators Primary Logo 2021 - Present

 Colloquially known as the Sens, the Ottawa Senators were founded in 1992.
-While there was also the original Ottawa Senators hockey team active from 1883 to 1954, the current team’s logo was always some form of a Roman Centurion.
+While there was also an original Ottawa Senators hockey team active from 1883 to 1954, the current team’s logo has always been some form of a Roman Centurion.

-Red, gold, and black until 1997, it then underwent some changes before it was redesigned again in 2007 to show the Centurion from the front.
-The iconic logo from 1997 returned in 2020, although a bit cleaner and more refined.
+Red, gold, and black until 1997, it underwent some changes before being redesigned again in 2007 to feature the Centurion from the front.
+The iconic logo from 1997 returned in 2020, albeit in a cleaner and more refined form.

 Winnipeg Jets